Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Maikel Garcia At The Plate

-- Garcia is batting .283 with 16 doubles, two triples, four home runs and 26 walks.
+- Garcia is hitting .279 with 16 doubles, two triples, four home runs and 26 walks.

-- He has gone deep in four games this season (4.3%), homering in 1% of his plate appearances.
+- In four games this year, he has gone deep (4.3%, and 1% of his trips to the plate).

-- Garcia has had at least one RBI in 37.6% of his games this season (35 of 93), with more than one RBI six times (6.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Garcia has picked up an RBI in 37.2% of his games this season, with two or more RBI in 6.4% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.